intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/streaming/objectdetection/README.md

 ## Run this example
 Make sure all nodes can access image files, model and text files.
 Local file system/HDFS/Amazon S3 are supported.

+Pls ensure all paths exist and accessible, and `streamingPath` is empty.
+Note that `StreamingObjectDetection` and `ImagePathWriter` should use the same `streamingPath`.

 1. Start StreamingObjectDetection
 ```
 MASTER=...